erinwitkop/TidyTuesday/README.md

 	1. April 28th, 2020 - "Broadway Demand is More Volatile Than Ever".
 Script name: Broadway_revenue_4_28_2020.R
 	2. May 5th, 2020 - "Animal Crossing Items Depreciate in Value".
 Script name: Animal_Crossing_5_5_2020.R
+	3. May 26th, 2020 - "Top 20% of Drink Ingredients for Each Occasion"